-The site contains a lot of interesting information on LEDs if you want to do some further reading, but for now let’s concentrate on the information the circuit designer asks for.
+The site contains useful links to interesting information on LEDs if you want to do some further reading, but for now let’s concentrate on the information the circuit designer asks for.
 It’s going to need to know the following…

-Source Voltage: The total voltage of all the batteries you are using in the model (see section four below).
+Power Supply Voltage: The total voltage of all the batteries you are using in the model (see section four below).
 If you’re following my tutorials then this is likely to be 3 volts.

-Number of LEDs in your array: This is the number of LEDs you wish to use in your model.
+Number of LEDs: This is the number of LEDs you wish to use in your model.
 If it’s just one, then enter ‘1’.

 The website will then show you how to wire your circuit!
 Depending on the numbers you’ve entered it may recommend inserting resistors into the circuit.
 If it recommends 1 ohm resistors then these can be left out to save space.
-The wiring and connections will effectively act as a 1 ohm resistor.
+The combined resistance of the wiring and connections in the circuit will effectively act as a 1 ohm resistor.